 “Decreased vagal function and heart rate variability were shown to be associated with increased fasting glucose and HgA1c levels, increased overnight urinary cortisol, and increased pro-inflammatory cytokines and acute phase proteins.”
 [Annals of the New York Academy of Sciences.
 Thayer, J.F. & Steinberg, E., 2006]

-Higher vagal tone is linked to an increased resilience to stress, reduced allostatic load (the amount of stress we accumulate over time), and healthier emotional, physical and psychological well-being.
+Higher vagal tone is linked to an increased resilience to stress, reduced allostatic load (the amount of stress we accumulate over time), less anxiety, and healthier emotional, physical and psychological well-being.

-People with higher vagal tone have healthier hearts, less inflammation, stronger social bonds, ability to feel calm and peaceful, and tend to exhibit better emotion regulation.
+Those with higher vagal tone have healthier hearts, less inflammation, stronger social bonds, greater ability to feel calm and peaceful, and tend to exhibit better emotion regulation.
 [Biological Psychiatry]

 Researchers have found a positive connection between high vagal tone, positive thoughts and emotions, and better physical health.
 The higher and stronger your vagal tone, the more your physical and mental health will improve, and vice versa.
 [Psychological Science]